 - The implementation of Sprout Ed25519 signature verification in zcashd differed from what was specified in \$5.4.5 'JoinSplit Signature' on p.
-60. The specification has been changed to match the implementation. - · Add consensus rules for Heartwood. - · Remove "pvc" Makefile targets. - · Make the Heartwood specification the default. - Add macros and Makefile support for building the NU4 specification.
+60. The specification has been changed to match the implementation. - · Remove "pvc" Makefile targets. - · Make the Heartwood specification the default. - · Add macros and Makefile support for building the NU4 specification.